Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

 \subsection{Comparison of regression models}

-To summarize, we considered three types of features as input to the regression models in this study: label-encoded features, $k$-mer token counts, and implicit representation learning by NN.
-Six different regressors comprising three linear and three nonlinear models were trained on the label-encoded features and on the token counts with varying lengths of pattern from $k=2$ to $k=10$.
+To summarize, we considered three types of features as input to the regression models in this study: sequence vectors, $k$-mer token counts, and implicit representation learning by NN.
+Six different regressors comprising three linear and three nonlinear models were trained on the sequence vector features and on the token counts with varying lengths of pattern from $k=2$ to $k=10$.
+Three additional NN-based architectures with implicit representation learning were also tested on the sequence vectors.
 Of the encoding schemes, representation learning by NN consistently performed the best.
-Supporting this, the RNN model (which had the greatest representation learning potential) performed the best of all the models, with MLP achieving a close second.
+Supporting this, the RNN model performed the best of all the models, with MLP-12 and CNN tied for a statistically indistinguishable second place.